RavanH/xml-sitemap-feed/readme.txt

 B. If the source is empty or incomplete then you're probably experiencing an issue with your servers PHP memory limit.
 In those cases, you should see a messages like `PHP Fatal error: Allowed memory size of xxxxxx bytes exhausted.` in your server/account error log file.

 This can happen on large sites.
-To avoid these issues, there is an option to split posts over different sitemaps on Settings > Reading.
+To avoid these issues, there is an option to split posts over different sitemaps on Settings > XML Sitemap.
 Try different settings, each time revisiting the main sitemap index file and open different sitemaps listed there to check.

 Read more on [Increasing memory allocated to PHP](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) (try a value higher than 256M) or ask your hosting provider what you can do.